 Treants.
-During the Xoriat incursion, Dhakaani fortress in what is now Aundair were assaulted by living siege engines they called the Gaa’avassh, the “Children of Avassh.”
-Since then, these creatures have been encountered in the depths of the Gloaming and the swamps other jungles and forests touched by Avassh.
+During the Xoriat incursion, Dhakaani fortresses in what is now Aundair were assaulted by living siege engines they called the Gaa’avassh, the “Children of Avassh.”
+Since then, these creatures have been encountered in the depths of the Gloaming and other jungles and forests touched by Avassh.
 Most gaa’avassh have the broad appearance of classic treants blended with willow trees; however, their bark has a slick texture, they have nothing resembling a human face or head, and the dangling “willow branches” are actually a mass of prehensile tendrils.
 Mechanically, they grapple any smaller creature they strike with their Slam attack (DC 18 to escape); they can grapple up to six creatures at a time.
 The only language they all know is Deep Speech; ancient gaa’avash will know Goblin, and may have learned other languages from the creatures around them.
 The consider animals of all types to be an infestation, and see no difference between humans and squirrels.
 They are reclusive creatures that largely dwell in the deepest woods.
 While this describes the traits of the common gaa’avassh, there are certainly more exotic examples.
 One Dhakaani account speaks of a massive gaa’avassh that also served as the blood mother of a blight infestation, and there is an old Aundairian folk tale that seems to describe a gaa’avassh that falls in love with a parasitical dryad.

 Assassin vines, violet fungus, and similar creatures can all be attributed to Avassh, and cults of the Twister of Roots may cultivate such creatures and even have the ability to control them psychically. it’s possible that there are other plants with similar statistics that have other origins, but any dangerous and unnatural plant could be the work of Avassh.